-- Negligence resulting in serious loss, damage, or injury. - Theft. - Malicious damage to property. - Wilful disregard of duties or of instructions relating to the employment. - Deliberate and serious breach of confidence relating to the client's affairs. - The use for personal ends of confidential information obtained by the employee in the course of his/her employment. - Falsification of records. - Conduct violating common decency. - A conviction on a criminal charge relevant to the service user's employment.
+- Negligence resulting in serious loss, damage, or injury. - Theft. - Malicious damage to property. - Wilful disregard of duties or of instructions relating to the employment. - Deliberate and serious breach of confidence relating to the client's affairs. - The use for personal ends of confidential information obtained by the employee in the course of their employment. - Falsification of records. - Conduct violating common decency. - A conviction on a criminal charge relevant to the candidate's employment.